cozjae/nft_value/README.md

 **Known issues**
 Some special characters may resolve in some "File couldnt be loaded" errors.
-Try to remove any special characters from your file paths to resolve.
+Try to remove any special characters from your file paths to resolve...